Kurukshetra Day 14 Box Office Collections: Expected To Have Collected Rs 97 Crore Worldwide!

 To Enter 100-Crore Club

 The idea of a film making it to the 100-crore club has always interested the people from the industry and outside.
-After KGF Chapter, Kurukshetra is the only Kannada film to have even reached close to that mark.
+After KGF Chapter 1, Kurukshetra is the only Kannada film to have even reached close to that mark.
 Experts are suggesting that it will enter the club soon!

 Darshan Wants It To Make Money